apache/cloudberry-site/docs/sys-utilities/postgres.md

 title: postgres
 ---

 # postgres

-`postgres` is the core executable file of the PostgreSQL database server, used to start and manage database instances.
+`postgres` is the core executable file of the Cloudberry Database server, used to start and manage database instances.
 This document provides a detailed introduction to the commonly used options and usage of the `postgres` command.

 ---